-- A. As mentioned above, women tend to be concentrated in employment with low and volatile earnings, high risks of poverty, and limited social protection. - B. Mobility from one type of employment to another may be more limited for many women because of: - Discriminatory legal, social, cultural and religious norms and institutions. - Responsibilities for unpaid work. - Household dynamics and unequal power relationships and restrictions on women's movements. - Gender inequalities in terms of education, training, skills and experience (although in an increasing number of countries, particularly in East Asia and parts of Polynesia, women are becoming more formally educated than men when they are able to obtain an education at all). - A lack of assets, including limited access to finance. - The limited transferability of skills from one sector to another. - C. While improving employment outcomes for women requires policy that removes the barriers to labour mobility, a prerequisite is the above mentioned reduction or redistribution of unpaid work.
+- A. As mentioned above, women tend to be concentrated in employment with low and volatile earnings, high risks of poverty, and limited social protection. - B. Mobility from one type of employment to another may be more limited for many women because of: - Discriminatory legal, social, cultural and religious norms and institutions. - Responsibilities for unpaid work. - Household dynamics and unequal power relationships and restrictions on women's movements. - Gender inequalities in terms of education, training, skills and experience (although in an increasing number of countries, particularly in East Asia and parts of Polynesia, women are becoming more formally educated than men when they are able to obtain an education at all). - A lack of assets, including limited access to finance. - The limited transferability of skills from one sector to another. - C. Labour market segmentation can formally be divided into two distinct categories.
+Vertical labour market segmentation is when males and females are ranked differently in the labour market because of their sex; typically, males are ranked higher, and thus paid more.
+Horizontal labour market segmentation is when males and females cluster into different occupations and sectors of the labour market.
+Typically, males are more likely to work in manufacturing and extractive industries, while females are more likely to work in agriculture and services.
+Horizontal labour market segmentation may also reflect an element of the formal - informal employment distinction.

+D. While improving employment outcomes for women requires policy that removes the barriers to labour mobility, a prerequisite is the above mentioned reduction or redistribution of unpaid work.
 Policies that reduce or redistribute unpaid work and increase paid employment can be strongly complementary, in that a reduction of unpaid work can increase the employment opportunities available to women.